Federal Direct Stafford Loans

 For all loans disbursed on or after Oct.
 1, 2020, and before Oct.
 1, 2022, the loan origination fees are as follows: 4.228% for Direct PLUS Loans.

-Your credit report will be pulled and reviewed by the Department of Education when you apply for the Grad PLUS loan.
+Your credit report will be pulled and reviewed by the Department of Education when you apply for the Direct PLUS loan.
 To qualify for Direct PLUS Loan, your credit report cannot reflect an adverse credit history.

 You are considered to have an adverse credit history if: